Saltwater Recreational Fishing in the Greater Atlantic Region

 What We Do

-We manage all fisheries in waters from 3 to 200 miles from shore, including saltwater recreational fisheries.
+We manage all fisheries in waters from 3 to 200 nautical miles from shore, including saltwater recreational fisheries.
 To do so, we work with two Regional Fishery Management Councils, 12 states, and the Atlantic States Marine Fisheries Commission to develop and implement consistent or complimentary regulations in both state and federal waters.